coderheck/Tria-OS-Docs/FeatureLib.md

 Tweens the lighting to the values set in the function.
 They can be customized by lighting and the way the lighting tweens (by using `TweenInfo`).

 ## Players (DEPRECATED)
-This section lists all features releated to Lighting.
+This section lists all features releated to Players.

 ### PlayersFeature:GetPlayers(): `[Player]`
 Example: